ravilya21/Book-Notes/README.md

 3️⃣ Set Up PostgreSQL Database
 Create a new PostgreSQL database named book_notes.
-Change the password in the code;
+Change the password in the code inside index.js;

 use tables.sql file to create needed tables.
 After insert data with books.csv and notes.csv ( You can add more info in notes.csv);